If you’re looking to have fun and get creative while saving money and living more sustainably, then why not think about learning upholstery?

 Think about signing up for an online course

-While going to a physical upholstery class isn’t a possibility right now, that doesn’t mean you can’t still benefit from taking a class or course.
 If you’re happy to pay a fee, there are several online upholstery classes that promise to take you from amateur to confident upholsterer.
 One of the most popular classes on Udemy is The Ultimate Upholstery Guide: Recovering Dining Room Chairs, which teaches you how to upholster three different styles of chair, and in the process, seriously boost your skill level.

 Alternatively, head over to Upholstery Skills Online and have a browse of their courses.
 There are two free courses you can begin with – Upholstery Materials and Tools and Techniques – and if you’re happy with what you see, you can pay for additional courses.
 The Upholstery Foundation Level One course is best for beginners, and will teach you how to make pleats, prepare stuffing, cover with fabric, and ensure a professional finish every time.